 Install Nginx Bad Bot Blocker now with executing the setup script.

 The output shows that the script has been added to NGINX vhost configuration files (server blocks).
 Also, another significant part of this script install will automatically whitelist your IP address in the whitelist-ips.conf file.

 Any further required IP addresses needing whitelisting can be added later.
 An example of what it may look like is below.

 INFO: /etc/nginx/conf.d/* detected => /etc/nginx/nginx.conf inserting: include /etc/nginx/bots.d/blockbots.conf; => /etc/nginx/sites-available/example.com.vhost inserting: include /etc/nginx/bots.d/ddos.conf; => /etc/nginx/sites-available/example.com.vhost

 Next, confirm that the bad bot blocker has been included in the nginx.conf configuration file using any text editor.

 In the configuration file, the following should be added.

 # Bad Bot Blocker include /etc/nginx/bots.d/ddos.conf; include /etc/nginx/bots.d/blockbots.conf;

-Note, this can appear anywhere in the configuration file, the automatic installation and set up scripts do their best to add the required includes in the best spot.
+Note that this can appear anywhere in the configuration file.
+The automatic installation and setup scripts do their best to add the required includes in the best spot.
 Still, it can be randomized sometimes, but you can adjust it manually in the nginx.conf file.